ZILtoid1991/pixelperfectengine/docs/formats/mapformat.md

 Value notation:

 1) Sprite ID.
-Must be unique.
+Must be unique per layer.
 2) X position where the sprite begins.
 3) Y position where the sprite begins.
 4) Width of the sprite.